NGPVAN/job-descriptions/advertisements/senior software engineer (ngp van).md

 * Help less senior engineers become more effective
 * Ship good products (often)

+## Actual Minimum Requirements

+Senior can mean different things to different people, but for us it means you have a minimum of 5 years of engineering experience and at least 2 with the primary technologies we are using.

 ## What We're Looking For

-You don't have to fit all of these bullets, but if you don't fit any of them this is probably not the right job for you.

 * Working knowledge of web scalability problems and common solutions
 * Experience with C# and ASP.NET
 * Strong JavaScript skills - React experience especially is awesome
 * Great communication skills

-## Actual Minimum Requirements

-Senior can mean different things to different people, but for us it means you have a minimum of 5 years of engineering experience and at least 2 with the primary technologies we are using.

 ## About Us